Skip to content

 It's assumed that the given image is a gray scale image - but only the red channel is used anyway.

-If you want to colorize the surface of your heightmap import, you can specify --colored-heightmap - this will use the alpha channel of the image as height and the rgb channels of the image to determine the surface color.
+If you want to colorize the surface of your heightmap import, you can just provide a heightmap that is no grayscale and the height is taken from the alpha channel of the image - the rgb channels of the image to determine the surface color.

 Rotate the voxels